h5py/h5py/docs/source/guide/hl.rst

 A subset of the NumPy indexing techniques is supported, including the traditional extended-slice syntax, named-field access, and boolean arrays.
-Discrete coordinate selection are also supported via an special indexer class.
+Discrete coordinate selection is also supported via an special indexer class.

 Properties
 ----------